jepstein-eagle/adaptable/packages/adaptable/readme/faqs/general-faq.md

 **Do I still have access to the underlying grid control if I use AdapTable?**

 Yes AdapTable doesn't hide the underlying grid.
-So you still have full access to the full API and can code against it just as if AdapTable was not being used.
+So you still have full access to the full Api and can code against it just as if AdapTable was not being used.

 **Do you include licences for the underlying grid?**